 The Rainbow BridgeThere is a bridge connecting heaven and earth.
 It is called the Rainbow Bridge because of it’s many colours.
 Just this side of the Rainbow Bridge there is a land of meadows, hills and valleys with lush green grass.
 When a beloved pet dies, the pet goes to this place.
 There is always food and water and warm spring weather.
 The old and frail animals are young again.
 Those who are maimed are made whole again. they play all day with each other.
 There is only one thing missing.
 They are not with their special person who loved them on Earth.
 So, each day they run and play until the day comes when one suddenly looks up !
 The nose twitches!
 The ears are up!
 The eyes are staring!
 And this one suddenly runs from the group!
 You have been seen, and when you and your special friend meet, you will take him or her in your arms and embrace.
 Our face is kissed again and again and again, and you look once more into the eyes of your trusting pet.
 The you cross the Rainbow Bridge together. never again to be separated.

 As pet owners we need to be prepared to show our dog that we love him very much and will do our very best to take care of him until the end.
-We love you buddy!

 Discussion: Have you lost a pet and want to share your story or memories, please share them below.
 Were your prepared to pay for the costs involved with your animals illness if any?
 Do you have any pet keepsakes?

 Are You New To Canadian Budget Binder?